googleapis/gax-java/README.md

 polling of long-running operations to provide a more convenient and idiomatic API surface to callers.

+Currently, this library shouldn't be used independently from google-cloud-java, otherwise there is a high risk of diamond dependency problems, because google-cloud-java uses beta features from this library which can change in breaking ways between versions.
+Beta features are annotated with `@BetaApi`.

 [//]: # (_QUICKSTART_ WARNING: This section is automatically inserted by build scripts)

 Quickstart